Certora/CertoraProverSupplementary/Tutorials/Lesson1/README.md

 You will see the message in the run results mail.

-This property can be generalized to hold on all functions
+This property can be generalized to hold to all functions.

  #### _***P3 Sanity of total funds: total funds >= funds of a single user_

-To do so we introduce the notion of parametric rules.
+To do so, we introduce the notion of ***parametric rules***.
-In order to simulate the execution of all functions in the main contract, you can define a method variable, `method f `, as a parameter to the rule or as a local variable.
+To simulate the execution of all functions in the main contract, you can define a method variable, `method f`, as a parameter to the rule or a local variable.
-Most common usage is as follows to simulate any function on any arguments
+The most common usage is to simulate any function on any arguments, as we show next.
 ```
 calldataarg arg; // any argument
 sinvoke f(e, arg); //simulate only non reverting paths